Schedule an Appointment

 While the Office of Civic Engagement staff will be present in Bertrand Library, we encourage you to schedule an appointment before visiting.
-Contact the Office first via phone or email, or make a virtual appointment using our appointment slots, as we are equipped to help you remotely.
+Contact the Office first via phone or email as we are equipped to help you remotely.
 Staff will work with you to arrange in-person meetings as necessary.

 Lewisburg Community Garden

 The Lewisburg Community Garden offers plots for individuals and groups interested in testing out their green thumb.
 The garden, which is a joint project between Bucknell University and the Borough of Lewisburg, is located at the intersection of North Water Street and St. Anthony Street.
 Community rental plots are available to cultivate organic produce for donation to local food access programs and provide educational opportunities.
 In 2017, approximately 3,800 pounds of produce was harvested for hot meal programs and food banks.

 Weather permitting, volunteer at the Lewisburg Community Garden Tuesdays and Thursdays anytime from 4-7 p.m., April through October.
 (October hours are 3-6 p.m. due to earlier sunset.)
 Groups larger than 5 need to email firstname.lastname@example.org to coordinate a group volunteer session.

 Learn more about the Lewisburg Community Garden